ArcadeMachinist/brMeshMQTT/README.md

 All "temperature" settings, but the most left "warm white" are ignored.

 For now we use shell invocation of **btmgmt** to set BLE advertising data and it really should be done in a nicer way, programmatically.

+Python implementation added, that uses DBus to talk to BlueZ.
+See **python** folder for details.